 Sometimes adventures start at the airport

-Obviously that didn’t happened.
+Obviously, that didn’t happen.

 Pucòn and Villarrica